-The Notes will mature and be payable in full on April 10, 2024, or the "Maturity Date," unless previously redeemed.
-The Notes will not be entitled to the benefit of any sinking funds.
-We may redeem the Notes in whole, but not in part, under the circumstances described below under "-Redemption-Withholding Tax Redemption."
-Other than in accordance with a Withholding Tax Redemption, the Notes will not be redeemable prior to the Maturity Date.
+Subject to the occurrence of one or more Write-Downs (as defined below), unless the Notes have been redeemed as described below or a Suspension Period (as defined below) is in effect on the Maturity Date, the Notes will mature and be payable in full on November 12, 2029 (the "Maturity Date").
+We may redeem the Notes under the circumstances described below under "- Redemption- Optional Redemption", "- Redemption- Withholding Tax Redemption" and "-Redemption-Special Event Redemption."
+Other than in accordance with an Optional Redemption, a Withholding Tax Redemption or a Special Event Redemption, the Notes will not be redeemable prior to the Maturity Date.